Building an army of Indigenous Psychologists

 In this episode of the BLAKroom your hosts Nick Paton and Kirk Page yarn about how they are keeping their mental health in check during the covid lock-down in Regional NSW.

-In the BLAKroom we bring together our Editors & Journalists for a yarn about what’s affecting Aboriginal and Torres Strait Islander people, with details from the latest edition of the Koori Mail.
+Koori Mail News is a podcast about what’s affecting Aboriginal and Torres Strait Islander people, with details from the latest edition of the Koori Mail.